data-mechanics/course-2016-fal-proj/ktan_ngurung_yazhang_emilyh23/README.md

 Preparation:

-To find the optimal zip code(s) for physical advertisements based on a rating system, which is from the landmarks outlined in the 5 datasets: MBTA T-stops, MBTA bus stops, Big Belly garbage cans, colleges, and hubway stations.
-The zip codes will be rated on a 3-star scale: 1-star being the advertising area with the least outreach and 3-star being the area with the most.
+The zip codes are rated on a 3-star scale: 1-star being the advertising area with the least outreach and 3-star being the area with the most.
 Using this rating system, we generated an overall numeric rating for each zip code that would be fair after taking into account the number of landmarks in each zipcode and their corresponding square miles.

 `zipcodeRatings.py` will create the finalized overall scores for each zipcode and store it into our database.

 To run: